How to Measure Brand Awareness – and Why

 3. Measure direct website traffic.

 In Google Analytics (or your preferred website analytics platform), the Direct channel shows you website traffic that arrives when someone types an exact URL into a search engine, or when they click a bookmarked page.
 Direct sessions are a great measure of your brand recall.
 If a growing number of users type your URL versus conducting a general search, this is a good indicator that your brand awareness is increasing.
-Just be aware of sudden jumps in Direct sessions: Uncategorized sessions can also end up in this channel – so if you forget to tag your email links or display campaigns with proper UTM parameters, those Email sessions may count as Direct.
+Just be aware of sudden jumps in Direct sessions – Uncategorized sessions can also end up in this channel – so if you forget to tag your email links or display campaigns with proper UTM parameters, those Email sessions may count as Direct.
+We recommend conducting a tracking and analytics audit to ensure these KPIs are accurate before you get started.

 4. Observe referral traffic to your website.

+On-site impressions aren’t the only KPI to measure brand awareness.
 If your quality referral traffic is growing, it’s likely that other content creators have noticed your brand and are rewarding you with a mention and backlink.
 With each earned mention comes a potential new referral click to your website.
 If your organization has a large network of domains, rather than just one or two, be sure to filter out internal referrals and other irrelevant referral sources.
-If you’re using Google Analytics, an Advanced Segment is the best way to do this.
+If you’re using Google Analytics 4, you can add these unwanted referral sources to a Data Stream filter to remove them from your results.

 5. Measure volume of earned media.